 Get some quotes – Go to the contact pages for various shops near you and send them a message.
 Include pictures if you’re able to, as well as the make, model, and year of your vehicle.
 Getting quotes will let you eliminate some options for prices that are exorbitantly high or suspiciously low.

-Testimonials – Try to find some testimonials for the shop that are relevant to the type of repair you need done.
+Testimonials – Try to find a few testimonials for the shop that are relevant to the type of repair you need to be done.
 Look on the websites of the various companies for pictures of their work, as well as reviews online.